Oskru/BankAccountSystem/README.md

    - This class inherits from the `Account` class and adds an overdraft limit property.
    - It overrides the `withdraw` method to check for sufficient balance (including the overdraft limit) before allowing a withdrawal.

+4. `ExchangeRateAPI` (class)

+   - This class uses the `java.net` package to make a GET request to an exchange rates API, in this case `https://open.er-api.com/` and parses the response to extract the exchange rate for the desired currency.

-4. `BankAccountSystem` (main class)
+5. `BankAccountSystem` (main class)
    - This class contains the main method and the user interface for the project.
    - It creates and stores instances of the `Account`, `SavingsAccount`, and `CheckingAccount` classes in an array.
-   - It also provides methods for the user to perform basic transactions (e.g deposit, withdraw) on the accounts.
+   - It also provides methods for the user to perform basic transactions (e.g deposit, withdraw) and check exchange rates on the accounts.

 ## Requirements

 - Java 8 or later
 - Any Java IDE that supports Java 8 or later
+- Internet connection to access the exchange rates API

 ## Note